Hypfer/Valetudo/docs/_pages/general/newcomer-guide.md

 To integrate with other systems, it provides a REST-interface with inbuilt Swagger UI as documentation.
 Additionally, it integrates with Home Assistant and other smarthome systems using MQTT.

-Being a generic abstraction, won't be a "feature-complete" reimplementation of the vendor apps, as that would also mean inheriting all of their technical debt.
+Being a generic abstraction, Valetudo won't be a "feature-complete" reimplementation of the vendor apps, as that would also mean inheriting all of their technical debt.

-It does however support everything you need to have a proper, modern cloud-free robot Vacuum.
+It does however support everything you need to have a proper, modern, cloud-free robot vacuum.

 This includes:
 - General controls like start/stop/home, fan speed, water, etc
 - Live map views